sennescheepers/StatShot-web/_pages/privacypolicy.md

 ## What Information We Collect

+StatShot does collect:
+- Anonymous analytics data

-StatShot does not collect anything, no:
+StatShot does *not* collect:
 - Personal information
 - Location data
-- Usage analytics
 - Any other identifiable data

 ## How We Use Your Permissions